Ever wondered how RTD chains up its buses?

 Now, imagine doing this work on a larger vehicle like a bus, while traffic whizzes by and customers peer curiously from behind a window.
 This can be the experience of RTD’s bus operators, who are provided with chaining knowledge in initial training and, in most cases, can elect to revisit the topic annually.
 For those who drive in the mountains or serve on what is called the extra board – enabling operators to pick up shifts as needed – this training is mandatory.
 RTD routes affected by the chain law include CS/CV, to Pine Junction and Conifer; EV/ES/EX, to Evergreen; and NB, to Nederland and Eldora Mountain Ski Resort.
 All of the training centers on safety, compliance and helping operators to do what they can to avoid getting stuck in winter conditions.

-Teaching the class is James Stettenbenz, a six-year RTD employee who previously worked for agency contractor First Transit and served as a dispatcher at AAA.
+Teaching the class is James Stettenbenz, an almost nine-year RTD employee who previously worked for agency contractor First Transit and served as a dispatcher at AAA.
 He also holds experience not a lot of his colleagues have: Stettenbenz obtained a Class A driver’s license and worked briefly as a long-haul truck driver, at one point covering 31 states in 30 days.
 Carrying a minimum of 80,000 pounds in a 50-foot trailer from a 12-foot tractor, he said, was a “whole different animal.”

 There are compelling reasons why bus operators must know how to chain up a vehicle, Stettenbenz noted.
 “The most important reason is that it’s the law,” he said.
 Commercial vehicles must carry chains between Sept.
 1 and May 31 when traveling along I-70 between Morrison (mile marker 259) and Dotsero (mile marker 133).
 There are potential penalties for not obeying the chain law, whether for not having chains on a bus at any time of year to not having chains installed when the chain law is in effect.
 The driver is responsible for paying these fines, not RTD.